Get Ready for Floods and Flash Floods

 - Do not drive around barricades.
 They are there for your safety.

 - NEVER drive through standing water.
-It only takes two feet of water to float a full-sized automobile.
+It only takes one foot to float a full-sized automobile and two feet can sweep it away.

 - More than half of flood victims are in vehicles swept away by moving water.